LiskArchive/lisk-sdk/README.md

 -o, --output [output]    Output file path
 ```

-As you can see from the usage guide, `input_file` and `from_version` are required.
-So if you have a config file, you must be aware to which version of Lisk this belongs.
-You can skip the `to_version` argument and it will apply changes up-to latest version of Lisk.
-If you don't specify `--output` path the final config json will be printed to stdout.
-If you don't specify specify `--network` script will look to load it from `LISK_NETWORK` env variable.
+As you can see from the usage guide, `input_file` and` from_version` are required.
+If you skip `to_version` argument changes in config.json will be applied up to the latest version of Lisk Core.
+If you do not specify `--output` path the final config.json will be printed to stdout.
+If you do not specify `--network` argument you will have to load it from` LISK_NETWORK` env variable.

 #### Console